barrettotte/tetris-wasm/README.md

 Tetris clone in C and compiled to WASM.

-This was made to learn the basics of WASM, CMake, and Conan.
+This was made to learn the basics of Raylib, WASM, CMake, and Conan.

-## Usage
+## Development

-TODO:

 ```sh
 # init build system